 For our patrons: we created a conversation guide for this.

 Understanding Your Different Worldviews

 Whether it’s for your marriage or you’re helping other marriages, using this guide you’ll get to talk through vital issues, like how you see human nature, relationships, orientation towards time (history) and activity, and how you express yourself.
-Talking through this is going to lead to much deeper understanding of each other and will result in deeper connection.
+Talking through this is going to lead to a much deeper understanding of each other and will result in a deeper connection.
 If you’re not a patron yet, you can get this by becoming a patron of The Marriage Podcast for Smart People.

 Now let’s look at how interracial couples can work on communication.
-Cross cultural communication is interesting, especially in light of the pursue-withdraw cycle that we talk about on our show from time to time.
+Cross-cultural communication is interesting, especially in light of the pursue-withdraw cycle that we talk about on our show from time to time.
 A study from 2006[viii] interviewed 363 participants from different countries (Brazil, Italy, Taiwan and the USA) about communication style and satisfaction.
 Findings were the same across cultures:

 - Constructive communication style linked to higher satisfaction

 - Demand/withdraw patterns were found in all cultures with men in the withdrawing role being significantly more common in all cultures

 - Demand/withdraw communication associated with lower satisfaction across all cultures.

 So styles of communication and conflict resolution are often the same across cultures.
 I don’t know enough to speak to this fully but of course in this type of marriage work you are looking at primary emotions like anger, joy, fear etc. And those primary emotions are common to all humankind.

 The takeaway here is that your communication doesn’t have to fail or be a problem because you are from different cultural or racial backgrounds.
 And it also means that there are a lot of therapists out there like myself who can help you create a marriage you’ll love today and treasure for a lifetime.